The best child car seats for toddlers and older children

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Child car seats are designed to protect children's soft bones and vulnerable internal organs at each stage of development, from birth to the age of 12.
+Child car seats are designed to protect children's soft bones and vulnerable internal organs at each stage of development, from birth to the age of 12, or 135cm, when your child will no longer legally need to use a car seat in the UK.

-As a child grows, his or her skeleton changes, providing better protection for internal organs.
+As a child grows, their skeleton changes, providing better protection for internal organs.
 Children need different levels of protection as they change from toddlers to pre-schoolers and adolescents.

 To find out which child car seats we recommend, visit our child car seats reviews.